g_order is incorrect for unsaturated carbons

 The solution to this fix is thus to fix the definition of Scd for unsaturated carbons, and ensure that the molecular axes are always correct - specifically, Sz always needs to be parallel to the double bond (currently only correct for the C9 carbon as defined in the GROMOS force field, for example).
 I have a heavily modified version of g_order that makes these changes amongst others, but is probably too different from the current version to be useful as is.
 If anyone wants I can clean up the code to remove unnecessary changes and upload it to at least serve as a template for fixing this bug in the future.

 #2 Updated by David van der Spoel over 5 years ago

 - Affected version set to 4.5.5

 thanks for loking into this issue. your description seems to be rather discouraging as we can not have tools that implicitly assume we are using a certain force field, and it even sounds like the lipid types are hardcoded. we used to have more such tools but are trying to phase them out. doescthe paper you mention give any formulae that are not dependent on knowing the geometry?

-#3 Updated by Erik Lindahl almost 5 years ago
+#3 Updated by Erik Lindahl about 5 years ago